Dhanushu7/Dashboard-Design/README.md

 License
 -------

 This project is intended for educational and portfolio purposes only.
+All data used is synthetic.